Bigoted UK press? Harry and Meghan racism debate - Press Gazette

 But Mail on Sunday royal editor Emily Andrews said on Twitter that this was not true.

-She said: “Meghan says the press team didn’t defend her when “things weren’t true.”
+She said: “Meghan says the press team didn’t defend her when ‘things weren’t true’.
 That is just not right.
 The press team with whom I interacted defended them again & again & again, told me things were wrong (so didn’t publish) & indeed tried to stop me when true.”

 Thomas Markle Good Morning Britain interview